-Not every real estate professional or seller should market their home to international real estate buyers.
+Not every real estate professional or seller should market their home to international buyers.

-I can understand that you would like to increase your sales by also targeting buyers from abroad.
+I understand you would like to increase sales by targeting buyers from abroad.

 Who doesn’t want to increase sales and grow a business further?

-However, there are certain factors that will influence your chances of success in marketing homes to international real estate buyers.
+However, certain factors will influence your chances of success in marketing homes to international real estate buyers.

-By doing so you have a higher chance of getting referrals from your local clients that you acquire by common real estate marketing methods, and that have frequently a migratory background than other states.
+Doing so gives you a higher chance of getting referrals from your local clients acquired by standard real estate marketing methods.

-There are several reasons and benefits directly to homeowners and real estate professionals (e.g. investors, realtors, brokers) to also target international real estate buyers in order to sell their homes.
+There are several reasons and benefits for homeowners and real estate professionals (e.g., investors, realtors, brokers) to also target international real estate buyers to sell their homes.

 By doing that, you can increase the number of leads generated, and especially real estate professionals can increase their sales.

-Another benefit is that by also serving international real estate buyers you can diversify your general risk of doing business, so you are not completely depending on the national or local market.
+Another benefit is diversifying your business risk by serving international real estate buyers, so you are not completely dependent on the national or local market.

-The last benefit I presume, although probably not very significant, is that due to different individual perceptions of value from international real estate buyers, you might be able to sell some homes at slightly higher prices.
+The last benefit, although probably not very significant, is that you might be able to sell some homes at slightly higher prices due to different individual perceptions of value from international real estate buyers.

 This might result from the foreign buyer not having complete access to all the local market information.